adamwan-nexplore/guidebook-nxp-hk/how-we-operate/change-management.md

 ## The Key Person

-**Release Manager** is a role that everyone should act.
+**Release Manager** is a role that everyone should work on.

 ### Responsibilities

-- make sure CD is working as expected (green)
+- Make sure CD is working as expected (green)
-- in charge of the release flow from UAT to Production
+- Be in charge of the release flow from UAT to Production
-- health check after the release to production has done
+- Health check after the release to production has done
-- make sure the tasks in JIRA do flow if they have stayed without any reasons (usually less than two days)
+- Make sure the tasks in JIRA do flow if they have stayed without any reasons (usually less than two days)
-- handle and communicate between the operators if necessary
+- Handle and communicate between the operators if necessary

 ## Risk Analysis